sol.wbs {breakfast}R Documentation

 Description

-This function arranges all possible change-points in the mean of the input vector in the order of importance, via the Wild Binary Segmentation (WBS) method.
+This function arranges all possible change-in-mean features of the input vector in the order of importance, via the Wild Binary Segmentation (WBS) method.

 Usage